nereusx/tcsh-lxy/README.md

 ## Complains

-1. foreach-next for the command line
+1. foreach-end in the command line

 2. `set x = ( *xyz )` had to return an empty variable not "no match" error!